 Your internet package gives you a specific amount of bandwidth, and if there’s more information trying to move around than there is bandwidth, you run into a traffic jam.

 Think of your internet connection like a road directly to your house.
 One car’s worth of people (or internet data) can reach your house at a time.
 If there are three cars trying to get there, they have to line up to get to your house.
 And if more cars arrive as the others are waiting to reach your house, the line and the delays get longer.

-Many routers have quality of service (or QoS) features that allow you to control how your network prioritizes certain types of data.
+Many routers have a quality of service (or QoS) component that allows you to control how your network prioritizes certain types of data.
 That way, you can make sure your streaming data always gets first access to available bandwidth for smooth playback.

-Not all routers have adjustable QoS, but if your router does have them, you’ll find the controls in your router’s user interface.
+Not all routers have adjustable QoS, but if your router does, you’ll find the controls in your router’s web interface.

 Pro tip: How to log in to a router

 Many of our tips and troubleshooting guides tell you to log in to your router’s web interface.
 It’s really easy if you don’t know how—just follow our instructions.

 There may be some devices connected to your network that you rarely use—if at all.
 For example: you bought a new laptop, but the old one still idles and connects to the network.
 Even though it’s not in use, it still uses bandwidth for updates and other background services.
 Your router may even have a limited number of devices it can connect to simultaneously, and if you have too many connected devices the router may start kicking some of them off the network.

 One simple way to take stock of all the devices using your network is to load your router’s web interface and view the network map.
 You will see all connected devices, whether they’re active or not, so you can block the ones you never use.